 Phalanges will be searched as palm prints in the database due to their placement on the known record.
-An additional search as a finger in the database is at the discretion of the examiner.
+An additional search as a finger in the database is at the examiner's discretion.

-FBI Database Search: Phalanges are not suitable for a computer search in the FBI ALPS database at this time.
+FBI Database Search: It is at the discretion of the examiner to search phalanges in the FBI ALPS database.